-->

 THE HILLS HAVE EYES (1977)

-The Hills Have Eyes Original Cover I kid you not; two of the requirements needed to star in this film, entailed the actors to cry on cue and run very fast.
+The Hills Have Eyes - Cover I kid you not, two of the requirements needed to star in this film involved the actors to cry on cue and run very fast.
 Yeah.
 I'm not messing about.
-If you don't believe me, why don't you ask the Director: Wes Craven; plus the Actors: Robert Houston, Russ Grieve, John Steadman, and Janus Blythe.
-But only for 87-minutes and in 1977.
+If you don't believe me, why don't you ask the director, Wes Craven, or the actors, Robert Houston, Russ Grieve, John Steadman, and Janus Blythe?
+But only for 87 minutes and in 1977.
 OK?

 The Hills Have Eyes